 The Arc Model Clubs Constitution provide a guide of what is acceptable for your Constitution.
 This does not mean that your Club cannot make changes, just that any changes must not violate the minimum parameters set out.

 It is therefore always recommended that Clubs consult Arc Clubs Staff before making constitutional changes.
-This provides the opportunity for your proposed changes to be checked over and ensure they are compliant with Arc policy.
+This provides the opportunity for your proposed changes to be checked over and ensure they are compliant with Arc Policy.

 You Club Executive should always keep an up-to-date, editable copy of your Constitution.
 Further, whenever changes are made, or when you reaffiliate, you must supply a digital copy of your Constitution to Arc to be stored on our database.
 If ever you lose your Constitution, or have any questions about potential changes, contact clubs@arc.unsw.edu.au.